electricBonfire/dnc-api/README.md

  ...
 ```

-* To encrypt a password run `docker exec -it dnc-api_app_1 ./bin/console security:encode-password`
+* To encrypt a password run `docker exec -it dnc-api ./bin/console security:encode-password`
 * Use this password to create a user through the api interface